Spurlock Museum: History

 The foundations of the modern Spurlock Museum can be traced back to 1911, when the university established the Museum of Classical Archaeology and Art and the Museum of European Culture.
 These were joined in 1917 by the Oriental Museum, which merged with Classical Archaeology and Art in 1929.
 In 1954 the Museum of European Culture joined with the merged Classical and Oriental Museum to form a single museum, which was renamed the World Heritage Museum in 1971.

 From its beginnings in 1911, the museum in its various forms had operated out of a space on the fourth floor of Lincoln Hall.
 In 1995 a donation by William and Clarice Spurlock made it possible for a new building to be constructed to house the museum and its growing collections.
 In June 2000, the World Heritage Museum was renamed the William R. and Clarice V. Spurlock Museum, and on September 26, 2002, the museum opened to the public.

 The size and age of the museum's collections made moving them from Lincoln Hall to the new Spurlock building a formidable task.
 The first complete inventory of the museum's holdings since 1972 was conducted before any of the objects were packed.
 More than 150 fields of information were recorded on each item.
 To pack the more than 30,000 items took thirty-five undergraduate students two years.
 The packing job took approximately 10000 cuft of bagged Styrofoam peanuts, 1,822 boxes, and 148 crates.
 Many of the boxes and crates for the most fragile artifacts were custom-made.
 The actual move between buildings took ten days.

 Collection

 The Spurlock Museum's artifact collection contains approximately 51,000 objects, covering six continents and one million years of human cultural history.
 A few of the significant collections include Parthenon frieze casts, Merovingian bronzes, Mesopotamian cuneiform tablets, and Amazonian bark cloth.
-Artifact preservation and public education are the main jobs of Spurlock Museum.
+Artifact preservation and public education are the main tasks of Spurlock Museum.
 Preservation is achieved by keeping the majority of artifacts in storage; following professional standards, the museum only displays four to five percent of its holdings at any one time.
-Stored artifacts can be made available for scholarly study or loans to other institutions, as well as serve as a core for temporary exhibitions.
+Stored artifacts may be made available for scholarly study or loans to other institutions, as well as serve as a core for temporary exhibitions.
 They may also be used through the information and images provided on the internet.
-Note: Not all of the artifacts mentioned below are displayed currently in the museum.
+Not all of the artifacts described here are on display in the museum.